Skip to content

 Create a GitHub Gist of Agent Studio project changes to share with others.

-Running poly review without a subcommand creates a new gist comparing local changes against the remote project.
-Use --before and --after to compare two remote branches or versions.
-Use --debug to enable DEBUG-level logging for troubleshooting.
+poly review requires a subcommand: create, list, or delete.
+Use poly review create to compare your local changes against the remote project, or pass --before and --after to compare two remote branches or versions.
+Add --verbose for full error tracebacks while troubleshooting.

 Examples: